 Distinctive terroirs and varieties

-Criollo beans offer delicate floral notes and low bitterness, making them highly prized among connoisseurs.
-Conversely, the robust Forastero provides the structural backbone for many blends, while Trinitario combines the resilience of one with the aromatic depth of the other.
+Criollo beans offer delicate floral notes and low bitterness, highly valued for tasting events.
+Conversely, robust Forastero provides the structural backbone, while Trinitario combines the resilience of one with the aromatic depth of the other.

-Soil composition and fermentation duration dramatically influence the final flavor profile, creating unique signatures for every harvest region.
+Soil composition and fermentation duration dramatically influence the flavor notes, creating unique signatures for every certified organic harvest region.

 Exploring the spectrum of fine confections